Arjun-C-S/quarkjs/ARCHITECTURE.md

 **Start with Model A: one JSRuntime, one JSContext.**

 QuarkJS is an embedded scripting runtime, not a multi-tenant cloud runtime.
-The complexity explosion from adding multiple contexts too early — shared objects, async job queues, module cache invalidation — makes the runtime unmaintainable before it is functional.
+The complexity explosion from adding multiple contexts too early makes the runtime unmaintainable before it is functional.
 Promote to Model B when a real host application requires plugin isolation.

 ---